-Black carbon, sulfate, nitrous oxides, methane and chlorofluorocarbons are all pollutants caused by human activities – burning fossil fuels but also from cooking fires and burning forests and grasslands.
-Methane comes from mining and pipelines, sewage treatment, piggeries, cattle feedlots and landfill..
+Black carbon, sulfate, nitrous oxides, methane and chlorofluorocarbons are all pollutants caused by human activities – from burning fossil fuels but also from cooking fires and burning forests and grasslands.
+Methane comes from mining and pipelines, sewage treatment, piggeries, cattle feedlots and landfill.
 They are enormously harmful to human health and global ecosystems.
 Chlorofluorocarbons are a legacy gas used as a propellant in spray cans and in refrigeration.
 They destroy radiation shielding ozone in the stratosphere.
-There were ready replacement and they were banned in 1996 – but still are 1% of global greenhouse gas emissions.
+There were ready replacements and they were banned in 1996 – but still are 2% of global greenhouse gas emissions.

 Black carbon has a climate forcing of some 1.1 Watt per square meter (Bond et al 2013) – more than carbon dioxide from electricity production.
 Sulfate is nominally cooling – although this is confounded with the lensing effect in mixed black carbon, sulfate and primary organic aerosols present in all anthropogenic (human origin) emissions (Gustafsson and Ramanathan 2016).
 This amplifies black carbon warming 2.4 times.